Gary Chandler Is A Prion Expert

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering, naming and characterizing deadly prions and prion disease.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the rising importance of his research.
 Unfortunately, U.S. policy on many fronts ignores the perils of prions.
 Most countries are guilty of the same offense.

 Prion diseases are killing humans, wildlife and livestock around the world today.
 It’s been gaining momentum over the past century.
-So has mismanagement by government, some researchers and industry.

 The prion problem is getting worse with rising populations, rising concentrations of people, intensive agriculture, reckless sewage disposal policies and other mismanaged pathways.
 As the epidemic strikes more people, the pathways for prion exposure explode and intensify.
 Reckless sewage treatment and disposal policies and practices alone are putting billions of innocent people in the crossfire right now.
 Entire watersheds are endangered thanks to a deadly pathogen that migrates, mutates and multiplies.